-We had booked a day trip to Hue the next day.
+We had booked a day trip from Danang to Hue the next day.
 Taking the scenic Hai Van pass to reach Hue would be my recommendation for Things to Do in and around Da nang.

 The 3 or 4-hour journey would be more convenient to travel in an air-conditioned car.
 For some reason, we thought it would be a hoot to travel in an old topless jeep, probably left behind by the US army.
 This trip was booked with Hue Adventures.